MILBURN ART PRIZE | SHORTLISTED ARTISTS | 2025 |

 We hope the Milburn Art Prize creates an opportunity for both established and emerging artists to bring a sense of surprise and openness to their interpretation of Landscape, while fostering an enriched dialogue between artists, community and arts industry.

-The winner for the 2025 Milburn Art Prize will be announced on 9 May.
+The winner for the 2025 Milburn Art Prize was announced on 9 May.

 Milburn Art Prize for Landscape | ||